wgregoryw/speedreader/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
+This means:
+- You can freely use, modify, and distribute this software
+- Any modifications must also be released under the GPL
+- The software comes with no warranty
+- You must include the license and copyright notice with all copies

 ## Acknowledgments